-Level 6 Level 5 Level 4 Level 3 Level 2 Level 1 30-25 marks 24-19 marks 18-13 marks 12-7 marks 6-1 marks 0 A sound and detailed essay, demonstrating a thorough understanding of the artists or concepts.
-A good, fairly detailed essay, demonstrating a good understanding of the artists or concepts.
-A moderately detailed essay, demonstrating adequate understanding of the artists or concepts.
-A general essay, demonstrating limited or some inaccurate understanding of the artists or concepts.
-A superficial essay, demonstrating weak or little understanding of the artists or concepts.
+Section B: Comparative Study [30 marks] Level 6 Level 5 Level 4 Level 3 Level 2 Level 1 30-25 marks 24-19 marks 18-13 marks 12-7 marks 6-1 marks 0 A sound and detailed essay, demonstrating a thorough understanding of the artists or concepts and where appropriate, has included relevant and insightful context.
+A good, fairly detailed essay, demonstrating a good understanding of the artists or concepts and where appropriate, has included relevant context.
+A moderately detailed essay, demonstrating adequate understanding of the artists or concepts and where appropriate, has included mostly relevant context.
+A general essay, demonstrating limited or some inaccurate understanding of the artists or concepts and where appropriate, has attempted to situate the relevant context.
+A superficial essay, demonstrating weak or little understanding of the artists or concepts and where appropriate, has attempted to situate the relevant context.
 No creditable points given.
-The essay is illustrated by a vide range of accurate and berceptive references to artists and works that show critical understanding and amiliarity with the relevant form(s), contexts and raditions drawn from the six opics and the key concepts rom the syllabus.
-The essay is illustrated by a good range of generally accurate references to artists and works that show some understanding and familiarity with the relevant art form(s), contexts and traditions drawn from the six topics and the key concepts from the syllabus.
-The essay is illustrated by a small range of generally accurate references to artists and works that show some familiarity with the relevant art form(s), contexts and traditions drawn from the six topics and the key concepts from the syllabus.
-The essay is illustrated by a very narrow range of partially accurate references to artists and works that show little familiarity with the art form(s), contexts and traditions drawn from the six topics and the key concepts from the syllabus.
-The essay is illustrated by inaccurate references to artists and works that show almost no familiarity with the art form(s), contexts and traditions drawn from the six topics and the key concepts from the syllabus.
+The essay is illustrated by a wide range of accurate and perceptive references to artists and works that show critical understanding and familiarity with the relevant art form(s), artist(s) and traditions drawn from the six topics and the key concepts from the syllabus.
+The essay is illustrated by a good range of generally accurate references to artists and works that show some understanding and familiarity with the relevant art form(s), artist(s) and traditions drawn from the six topics and the key concepts from the syllabus.
+The essay is illustrated by a small range of generally accurate references to artists and works that show some familiarity with the relevant art form(s), artist(s) and traditions drawn from the six topics and the key concepts from the syllabus.
+The essay is illustrated by a very narrow range of partially accurate references to artists and works that show little familiarity with the art form(s), artist(s) and traditions drawn from the six topics and the key concepts from the syllabus.
+The essay is illustrated by inaccurate references to artists and works that show almost no familiarity with the art form(s), artist(s) and traditions drawn from the six topics and the key concepts from the syllabus.